arielherself/espresso/README.raw.md

 ## Tightening the world’s oil spigots

-OPEC, which controls almost a third of [world oil output](https://www.economist.com/business/2022/08/25/could-the-demonised-oil-industry-become-a-force-for-decarbonisation), is shaping up for its biggest monthly cut to production targets since the start of the pandemic in 2020.
-On Wednesday the cartel’s members and allies, including Russia, will meet in Vienna.
-Traders expect the group to slash daily production by 1-2m barrels, or roughly 2% of global supplies.
+OPEC, which controls almost a third of [world oil output](https://www.economist.com/business/2022/08/25/could-the-demonised-oil-industry-become-a-force-for-decarbonisation), has agreed to the biggest monthly cut to production targets since the start of the pandemic in 2020.
+The cartel’s members and allies, including Russia, decided to slash the target by 2m barrels, or roughly 2% of global supplies, at a summit in Vienna on Wednesday.

 The group is worried about falling demand.
 Expensive energy has led to [cuts in consumption](https://www.economist.com/europe/2022/09/03/the-g7-plans-to-cap-russian-oil-prices).
 China’s covid and property woes, and rising interest rates around the world, augur global recession.
 And the [strong dollar](https://www.economist.com/finance-and-economics/2022/09/08/why-the-dollar-is-strong-and-why-that-is-a-problem), in which oil prices are denominated, makes the black stuff harder to afford outside of America.

-Whether the actual [supply of oil](https://www.economist.com/finance-and-economics/three-big-uncertainties-cloud-the-oil-market/21808307) declines will depend on who is supposed to reduce their output.
-Already most OPEC oil producers pump less oil than their targets suggest they should.
-But markets are betting on OPEC’s resolve: since late September, when rumours of cuts began swirling, the price of oil has jumped by 10%.
+The actual [supply of oil](https://www.economist.com/finance-and-economics/three-big-uncertainties-cloud-the-oil-market/21808307) is likely to decline by much less than the target reduction suggests.
+This is because most OPEC oil producers already pump less oil than their quotas allow them to.
+But markets still reckon it will make a difference: since late September, when rumours of cuts began swirling, the price of oil has jumped by 11%.

 ## Picking up the bill for Ian